scottmcclung/fsmcr/README.md

 # Finite State Machine

 The FSM (Finite State Machine) module provides a super simple implementation of a state machine in Crystal.
+Define the possible states using an enum to ensure only valid states are used.

 ## Installation